rishabh625/PepipostTutorials/how to send email in java.md

 ## Conclusion

-Now You can send email using SMTP Servers in your Java Project
+Now You have implemented Java Mail API in your project and you can send emails using SMTP Servers in your Project.
 #### Java Code to send attachment in Email
 ``` java
 package com.sendemail;